bertofurth/Seagate-Central-Toolchain/README.md

 Generate a toolchain to cross compile binaries for the Seagate Central NAS.

-This project is based on
+This project is based on "seagate-nas-central-toolchain" by mauro-dellachiesa which builds a toolchain based on GCC 4.4.x

 https://github.com/mauro-dellachiesa/seagate-nas-central-toolchain

-which builds a Seagate Central toolchain based on GCC 4.4.x.

-In contrast, this project builds a toolchain based on recent versions of GCC.
-By default, GCC version 11.2.0 is built however any version after 5.x.x should be able to be built.
+In contrast, this project builds a toolchain based on more recent versions of GCC.
+By default, GCC version 11.2.0 is built however any version of GCC after 5.x.x should be able to be built using the instructions in this project.

 ## TLDNR
-Build a GCC 11.2.0 based cross compilation toolchain for the Seagate Central as follows.
+Build a GCC 11.2.0 based cross compilation toolchain with prefix "arm-sc-linux-gnueabi-" for the Seagate Central as follows.

     # Download this project to the build host
     git clone https://github.com/bertofurth/Seagate-Central-Toolchain.git